 CBS 5122 7" commercial single (Spain):

-This single has the same sleeve as the stereo release of CBS 5122, with colour variation of the titles from dark blue to almost pink.
+This single has the same sleeve as the Spanish stereo release of CBS 5122, with colour variation of the titles from dark blue to almost pink.
 The record labels differ from the stereo version of this single in not having "ESTEREO" to the right of the centre hole.
-Also, the B-side of the mono single always has "CALDERA DE COBRE (Copper Kettle)" on one line, on the stereo single it can be on one line or two.
+Also, the B-side of the mono single always has 'CALDERA DE COBRE "Copper Kettle"' on one line, on the stereo single it can be on one line or two.
 The sleeve was printed by Offset ALG, Madrid.
-The record was made in Spain by Fonogram S.A. for Discos CBS, Madrid.
+The mono single was made in Spain by Fonogram S.A. for Discos CBS, Madrid, as was the stereo single.
+Manuel García Jara has a copy from the first batch released that has the A- and B-side record labels swapped.
+This has been corrected with purple/white stickers with "WIGWAM" and "CALDERA DE COBRE".

 CBS SSC 1074 7" commercial single (South Africa):